holehole5566/connecthub/README.md

 A modern, full-stack dating application built with React, FastAPI, PostgreSQL, and Redis.
 Features real-time chat, location-based matching, and a swipe-based discovery system.

+## 🙏 Acknowledgments

+- Built with modern web technologies
+- Inspired by popular dating applications
+- Community-driven development
+- **AI-Assisted Development**: Major portions of this codebase were generated and optimized using Amazon Q Developer, demonstrating the power of AI in modern software development

 ## ✨ Features

 - 🔐 **User Authentication**: Secure registration and login system